Family reunion

 Insofar as the move is to be made to an EU citizen, special legal provisions apply.
 Not only EU citizens themselves benefit from Union law, but also the family members, regardless of their own nationality.

-It should be noted that family members for longer stays (from three months), unlike EU citizens, require a visa.
-However, the national regulations do not apply, but only the requirements for family reunification with EU citizens:
+It should be noted that, unlike EU citizens, family members require a visa for longer stays (three months or more).
+However, the national regulations do not apply, only the requirements for family reunification with EU citizens:

 The original beneficiary, i.e. the person to whom the reunification is to take place, must be a national of a member state of the EU and enjoy freedom of movement.